ANALYSIS

 AGILab scans ${AGILAB_PAGES_ABS} for installed page bundles and Python files that expose an entrypoint such as src/<module>/<module>.py (or main.py / app.py).
 The page grid lists every discovered bundle so you can preview what is available on disk.

-Use the multi-select control to choose which pages are shown as quick-access shortcuts for analyzing the selected project.
+Use Choose analysis views to choose which pages are shown as sidebar shortcuts for analyzing the selected project.
 The selection is written to ~/.agilab/apps/<project>/app_settings.toml in the [pages] section under view_module.
 Only the names you choose are persisted for the active project; every project keeps its own list.
 The workspace file is seeded from the app’s app_settings.toml source file (for example <project>/app_settings.toml or <project>/src/app_settings.toml) the first time the app is loaded.

-You can also create a complete starter bundle directly from this page using Create in the Create from template tab.
+You can also create a complete starter bundle directly from this page using Create analysis view.
 It creates a minimal pyproject and runnable Streamlit module so the page is immediately usable and ready to be customized.
-You can optionally clone an existing app page as a starting point from the same panel before clicking Create.
+Use Starting point when you want to begin from a blank template or duplicate an existing app page before clicking Create.

-Each selected view appears as a button.
-Clicking it launches the bundle in a dedicated web process (one port per view, per session) using the nearest virtual environment (.venv/venv in the bundle or the directories pointed to ${AGILAB_VENVS_ABS} and ${AGILAB_PAGES_VENVS_ABS}).
+Each selected view appears as a compact sidebar link.
+Opening it launches the bundle in a dedicated web process (one port per view, per session) using the nearest virtual environment (.venv/venv in the bundle or the directories pointed to ${AGILAB_VENVS_ABS} and ${AGILAB_PAGES_VENVS_ABS}).
 The child app is then embedded via iframe and a Back to Analysis control keeps navigation lightweight.
+Current page bundles use the visible label Back to ANALYSIS so the return target matches the main navigation.
+Generic map pages keep the selected project visible in the header while full runtime and filesystem paths stay in collapsed context expanders.

 Tips & Notes